Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products

 The chemical synthesis process is governed by the following series of chemical reactions:

 where $k_1$, $k_2$, and $k_3$ denote the chemical reaction rates.
-The second line denotes a reversible reaction and thus $k_2$ is split into $k_2^{-}$ and $k_2^{+}$, for the forwards and backwards reactions, respectively.
+The second line denotes a reversible reaction and thus $k_2$ is split into $k_2^{-}$ and $k_2^{+}$, for the forward and backward reactions, respectively.

-Let $[A](t) = A(t)/V$ be the concentration (in mol/l) at time $t$ of A, let $\dot{A}(t) = \mathrm{d}[A](t)/\mathrm{d}t$ be the corresponding time derivative, and assume similar definitions for the remaining substances; B to I. The chemical reactions given by (\ref{reactions}) lead to the following system of non-linear ODEs (dropping the dependence on $t$),
+Let $[A](t) = A(t)/V$ be the concentration (in mol/litre) at time $t$ of A, let $\dot{A}(t) = \mathrm{d}[A](t)/\mathrm{d}t$ be the corresponding time derivative, and assume similar definitions for the remaining substances; B to I. Chemical reactions~(\ref{reactions}) lead to the following system of non-linear ODEs (suppressing the dependence on $t$):